yactouat/www.yactouat.com-fr/README.md

 - `docker compose up` (if application stack not already running)
 - `docker exec -t wwwyactouatdotcom-app-1 bash -c "/var/www/html/vendor/bin/phpunit /var/www/html/tests --testdox --colors"`

+## debug the app'

+### VSCode

+- you need to have `ms-vscode-remote.remote-containers` (and possibly `ms-vscode-remote.remote-wsl`) extensions installed
+- in a VSCode window, open the command palette with a `ctlr + p` and start a command with a `>`
+- run `Remote-Containers: Attach To Running Container`
+- select the PHP container in the list containing all the containers of the application stack
+- once VSCode is open inside the container, you can run the pre configured PHP debugger from within the UI and start to place breakpoints
+- when a request hits the app', you'll be able to debug it !

 ### QA